-Research and Markets has announced the addition of the "Iran Smart Grid: Market Forecast (2016-2026)" report to their offering.
+Research and Markets has announced the addition of the "Eurasia Smart Grid: Market Forecast (2016-2026)" report to their offering.

 Key questions answered in this study:

-- How large will the smart metering market in Iran be over the next ten years?
+- How large will the smart grid market be across 12 Eurasian countries?

 Key Topics Covered: